Sasha777sh/EDEM-Breath-Field/README.md

 ## 🚀 Why it changes everything

 - AI → from control to resonance: systems align to human/nature rhythms.
+Target: ↑ time‑in‑coherence, ↓ error rate.
-- Medicine → from symptoms to coherence: measure/restore A·R·L, not just suppress S.
+- Medicine → from symptoms to coherence: measure/restore A·R·L, not just suppress S. Target: ↑ HRV coherence, ↓ stress markers.
 - Economy → from scarcity to circulation: attention becomes value flow.
+Target: ↑ contribution/participation, ↓ idle attention.
 - Governance → from polarization to consent: field coherence precedes decisions.
+Target: ↑ agreement rate with less iterations.
 - Infrastructure → from hard to living: light/breath/water as design primitives.
+Target: ↑ comfort with ↓ energy per capita.

 ## 🎯 Flagship directions (entry points)